sytabaresa/kingly/README.md

 These extensions are useful to check/test the **design** of the automata, i.e. checking that the automata which acts as modelization of requirements indeed satisfies the requirements.
 When sufficient confidence is acquired, those extensions can be safely removed.

-# Tests
-Automated tests are close to completion.
-Contracts are so far not enforced.
-To run the current automated tests, type in a terminal : `npm run test`

 # Visualization tools
 We have included two helpers for visualization of the state transducer :